azavea/raster-vision-examples/README.md

 #### Step 6: Predict on new imagery

 After running an experiment, a *predict package* is saved into `$root_uri/bundle/spacenet-rio-chip-classification/`.
 This can be used to make predictions on new images.
 See the [Model Zoo](#model-zoo) section for more details.

+## Visualization using QGIS

+To visualize a Raster Vision experiment, you can use [QGIS](https://qgis.org/en/site/) to display the imagery, ground truth, and predictions associated with each scene.
+Although it's possible to just drag and drop files into QGIS, it's often more convenient to write a script to do this.
+Here is an example of a [script](qgis/spacenet_viz.py) to visualize the results for [SpaceNet Vegas Semantic Segmentation](#spacenet-vegas).

 ## Other Examples